2X MATCH: 3X MATCH: Triple your impact on lifesaving research when you give today in honor of Breast Cancer Awareness Month.

 Impact

 Working under the auspices of the Coalition of Cancer Cooperative Groups and ECOG-ACRIN Breast Committee, BCRF investigator, Dr. Joseph Sparano is leading efforts to advance the clinical management of breast cancer by utilizing resources collected as part of ongoing clinical trials to identify biomarkers that can better inform treatment decisions.
 Blood and tissue samples from breast cancer patients who take part in clinical trials are a valuable resource for researchers.
 They reveal details about the nature of the disease and can also be used to discover biomarkers that help inform personalize treatments and reduce side effects.
-Dr. Sparano oversees ongoing data analysis of samples from the Late-Relapse Repository and ECON-ACRIN trials to identify and validate markers from patient tissue and blood to improve personalized treatment approaches and outcomes for breast cancer patients.
+Dr. Sparano oversees ongoing data analysis of samples from the Late-Relapse Repository and ECOG-ACRIN trials to identify and validate markers from patient tissue and blood to improve personalized treatment approaches and outcomes for breast cancer patients.

 What’s next